gsisaoki/plankton_dataset/README.md

 3. Crop images and create anno_list can be performed by running the following command.<br>
 ` python main.py -c 'cvat_sample/x40' -s 'data_sample' -x 40 ` <br>
-Refer to <a href="main.py"> main.py</a> (line25-27) and rewrite options if necessary. (-c: cvat data directory, -s: save dir, -x: magnification of cvat data.)
+Refer to <a href="main.py"> main.py</a> (line 25-27) and rewrite options if necessary. (-c: cvat data directory, -s: save dir, -x: magnification of cvat data.)
 5. Please refer to the sample directory ( <a href="data_sample/"> data_sample/x(40 or 100)</a> ) of the created dataset.